jazzkutya/ksp-fullscreenfix/README.md

 ----------------------------------------------------------------------

-The exe file was created from the source with 32bit strayberry perl 5.20.2 on windows 7, using Par::Packer (http://search.cpan.org/~rschupp/PAR-Packer-1.025/)
+The exe file was created from the source with 32bit strawberry perl 5.20.2 on windows 7, using Par::Packer (http://search.cpan.org/~rschupp/PAR-Packer-1.025/)

 command line: